Month 12, Day 18, Friday 8:00 p.m.

 She transferred her spell components, the paper spell arrays, and Silvia’s identification to her new clothing and more stylish leather satchel, which was not nearly as convenient or spacious as her school satchel.
 “Women’s fashion,” she muttered disapprovingly.

-When she looked nothing like the young man who had entered, she exited the brothel through a different door than she’d entered through.
+When she looked nothing like the young man who attended the University, she exited the brothel through a different door than she’d entered through.

 Want to get an email with links as soon as a new chapter comes out?
 Sign up here: https://landing.mailerlite.com/webforms/landing/q4b8d8